 About Us

-Traditional models are unable to adapt to the chaos and complexity of the effects of our modern consumer-lifestyle.
-Rising to solve the challenges of climate change, economic inequity and waste pollution requires a conscious change in the paradigms that led to this reality.
+The chaos and complexity of our modern consumer-lifestyle gives rise to convenience above all.
+Rising to solve the challenges of climate change and waste pollution requires a conscious change in the paradigms that led to this reality!

 • Team Tanzania at the Cape Epic in South Africa